zhang-wenjun/zhang-wenjun.github.io/_projects/Rydberg-Quantum-Simulator.md

 To plot a lattice, simply `plot(latt::LatticeModel2D)` will do.
 To plot local observables on it, just `plot(latt::LatticeModel2D, obs::Vector{Float64})`.
 This requires the package `Plots`.

 The function `square_lr` creates a square lattice.
 It returns a `LatticeModel2D` corresponding to the two-dimensional square lattice of dimensions (Nx,Ny).
-By default the lattice has open boundaries, but can be made periodic in the $y$ direction by specifying the keyword argument `yperiodic=true`.
+By default the lattice has open boundaries, but can be made periodic in the $$y$$ direction by specifying the keyword argument `yperiodic=true`.

 Long-range couplings are included, with maximum coupling range specified by the keyword argument `max_nnorder`.